youtube/cobalt/cobalt/site/docs/gen/cobalt/doc/docker_build.md

 ## Customization

-To parametrize base operating system images used for the build, pass BASE_OS as an argument to docker-compose as follows:
+To parametrize base operating system images used for the build, pass BASE_OS as an argument to docker compose as follows:

-  `docker-compose build --build-arg BASE_OS="ubuntu:bionic" base`
+  `docker compose build --build-arg BASE_OS="ubuntu:bionic" base`

 This parameter is defined in `docker/linux/base/Dockerfile` and is passed to Docker `FROM ...` statement.